 Part of the CrossFit Rohkeus experience is not only the physical results from the workouts, but our amazing community of members that work together, encourage one another, and celebrate reaching goals together!
 There is no confusing equipment or unwelcoming members/staff.
 Coaches/trainers are always on hand to help you with movements, and our members help one another as well.
 We want our members to feel good about their achievements and be a part of a greater community looking to change and improve their lives in a positive way.
 We work closely with all new members to teach foundational movements and bring everyone up to speed safely and effectively.
 CrossFit Rohkeus welcomes all new members with open arms!

 Don’t just take our word for it, though.
 Read a few testimonials from real members!

 CrossFit Rohkeus is committed to three tenets: Technique, Intensity, and Community.
-Without proper Technique, you won’t be able to transition to performing with great Intensity.
+Without proper technique, you won’t be able to transition to performing with great intensity.
 It’s the way we keep you safe from injury.
-That’s why we provide the Foundations class, which is an introductory course centered around the proper technique of all fundamental CrossFit movements.
-The Foundations class will help instill the proper mechanics to keep you safe and, in the long run, allow you to lift more efficiently and heavier.

 No, don’t worry!
 We hear this question a lot, but it is a common misconception.
 CrossFit is not a bodybuilding system.
 We do not lift any weights with the sole intention of inflating our muscles, although you will see improved tone and definition (that’s a good thing!).
 In fact, most female CrossFit athletes are well built, but very lean.